eddiesigner/sketch-map-generator/README.md

 Yes.
 You need to provide an API Key for Google Maps and you also need to provide a public and a secret token for Mapbox.

+**Do I have to pay to use this plugin?**

+No.
+Although a credit card is required to get a Google Maps API key.
+Don't worry, it will be almost impossible for you to have to pay a single penny.

 **Does this plugin support retina?**
 Yes.